-But luckily, in the face of such chaos and unpredictability, there are the chair umpires.
-A core of roughly ten elite umpires are there at every tournament, men and women who have risen to the chairs at top of the ladder.
-As the chair umpires keep order and narrate the matches, their familiar voices provide a stability and comfort level that the frantic world of tennis needs
+Luckily, in the face of such chaos and unpredictability, there are the chair umpires.
+A core of roughly ten elite umpires are there at every tournament as men and women who have risen to the chairs at the top of the ladder.
+Chair umpires keep order and narrate the matches, their familiar voices provide a stability and comfort level that the frantic world of tennis needs

 One of the best of the elite umpires is Eva Asderaki of Greece, who presides over matches with preternatural calm and a long blonde ponytail.
-Asderaki has risen to the biggest stages of the profession with incredible speed, and while she has not yet called a Grand Slam final (she has worked several Grand Slam semifinals), she certainly seems poised to get that deserved honor in the near future.
+Asderaki has risen to the biggest stages of the profession with incredible speed.
+She has not yet called a Grand Slam final -- she has worked several Grand Slam semifinals -- she certainly seems poised to get that deserved honor in the near future.